Susan M. Tellem

 stores should stop selling them.
 Reptile shows must have a 'no sulcata' policy.
 Only

-founded in 1990 to provide for the protection of all species of tortoise and turtle.
-For more information,
+a nonprofit founded in 1990 to provide for the protection of all species of tortoise and turtle.
+It provides

-contact: American Tortoise Rescue at www.tortoise.com; or email firstname.lastname@example.org.
-Follow us on Twitter @tortoiserescue and on Facebook.
+contact: American Tortoise Rescue at www.tortoise.com; email email@example.com; like on Facebook https://www.facebook.com/AmericanTortoiseRescue; and follow on Twitter @Tortoiserescue.